Offline Multi-agent Reinforcement Learning via Sequential Score Decomposition: Experiments and Results

 \section{Experiments and Results}

-In this section, we evaluate the proposed method OMSD on a bandit example and the challenging high-dimensional continuous control multi-agent testbeds Multi-agent Particle Environments (\texttt{MPE}) \cite{lowe2017multi} and \texttt{MaMuJoCo} \cite{peng2021facmac}.
-We aim to address the following questions: (i) Can OMSD learn high-quality coordinated policies from sub-optimal datasets with multi-modality distribution? (ii) How do policy factorization methods, e.g. IGO and Sequential Score Decomposition, influence the policy update? (iii) Can OMSD effectively avoid OOD distribution shift problems?
+In this section, we evaluate the proposed method OMSD on a bandit example and the challenging high-dimensional continuous control multi-agent testbeds (\texttt{MPE}) \citep{lowe2017multi} and \texttt{MaMuJoCo} \citep{peng2021facmac}.
+We aim to address the following questions: (i) Can OMSD learn high-quality coordinated policies from sub-optimal datasets with multimodality distribution? (ii) How do policy factorization methods, e.g., Independent Factorization and Sequential Score Decomposition, influence the policy update? (iii) Can OMSD effectively avoid OOD distribution shift problems?

-\textbf{Environments.} In the bandit example, we design a 2-agent fully cooperative task where optimal rewards are achieved with joint actions $[-1, -1]$ and $[1, 1]$. \texttt{MPE} include 3 tasks requiring agents cooperation to conver landmarks or catch the pretrained prey opponent in a 2D environment.
+\textbf{Environments.} In the bandit example, we design a 2-agent fully cooperative task where the reward function is $r_i = a_1*a_2$ for $i=1,2$.
+The optimal rewards are achieved with joint actions $[-1, -1]$ and $[1, 1]$. \texttt{MPE} include 3 tasks requiring agents cooperation to conver landmarks or catch the pretrained prey opponent in a 2D environment.
 In \texttt{MaMuJoCo}, each part of a robot is modeled as an independent agent and learn optimal motions through cooperating with each other.
-Further environment and tasks details are provided in Appendix \ref{app:exp_detail}.
+See Appendix~\ref{app:exp_detail} for further details.

 \textbf{Datasets.} For bandit problem, we generate an action dataset by randomly sampling 1,000,000 times from a 2-Gaussian mixed model with mean values $\mu_{0} = [0.8, 0.8], \mu_{1} = [-0.8, -0.8]$ and variance $\sigma_{0} = \sigma_{1} = 0.3$.
-Considering the inconsistencies in datasets and baselines in previous research, as noted by \cite{formanek2024dispelling}, we select two of the most well-evaluated benchmarks, the \texttt{MPE} and 2-agent \texttt{HalfCheetah} datasets provided by OMAR \cite{pan2022plan}, and the \texttt{MaMuJoCo} datasets provided by OG-MARL \cite{formanek2023off} and MADiff \cite{zhu2024madiff}.
-OMAR provides four-level datasets: Expert, Medium, Medium-Replay, and Random, while OG-MARL provides three: Good, Medium, and Poor.
-All offline datasets are open-sourced\footnote{OMAR datasets: \url{https://github.com/ling-pan/OMAR}} \footnote{OG-MARL datasets: \url{https://github.com/instadeepai/og-marl}}.
+Considering the inconsistencies in datasets and baselines in previous research, as noted by \cite{formanek2024dispelling}, we select three of the most well-evaluated benchmarks, the \texttt{MPE} datasets provided by OMAR \cite{pan2022plan}, and two \texttt{MaMuJoCo} datasets provided by OG-MARL \cite{formanek2023off} and OMIGA \cite{wang2023diffusion}.
+Each dataset contains datasets of various qualities, ranging from expert to random.